JoeHO888/JoeHo888.github.io/projects/Attempt-to-solve-Geetest-CAPTCHA.md

 main_pane[main_pane<color_threshold] = 0
 main_pane[main_pane>=color_threshold] = 255
   ```
-{% include figure.html image="/images/Attempt-To-Solve-Geetest-CAPTCHA/preprocessed_main_pane.jpg" alt="Remove background in main_pane" caption="Remove background in main_pane" %}
+{% include figure.html image="/images/Attempt-To-Solve-Geetest-CAPTCHA/preprocessed_main_pane.jpg" alt="Remove background in main pane" caption="Remove background in main_pane" %}
 Remark:
 Blurring make each pixel being affected by its  surrounding pixels.
 In this case, some noise (or some pixel has extraordinary higher/lower value) will be "averaged" by the values nearby, thus can be removed.

-In terms of mathematics, blurring is to convolve a kernel with an image, which is the same technique used in Convolutional neural network (a kind of state of art in Deep Lerning/Artificial Intelligence).
+In terms of mathematics, blurring is to convolve a kernel with an image, which is the same technique used in Convolutional neural network (a kind of state of art in Deep Learning/Artificial Intelligence).
 You may refer to below materials for more information.

 References:
 1. [https://en.wikipedia.org/wiki/Gaussian_blur](https://en.wikipedia.org/wiki/Gaussian_blur)